 3. Student visa

 By a Canada study visa, you can only start studying at Designated Learning Institutions (DLI).
-By a study permit, you can:
+With a study permit, you can:

 - stay in Canada until your program ends